“Everyone knows someone who has survived cancer, but until now no one knows anyone who has survived

 - People with hearing loss wait an average of seven years before seeking help?

 This is just the start.
-To learn even more and hear about what you can do to protect yourself, reserve your spot to join us for this educational luncheon.
+To learn even more and hear about what you can do to protect yourself, reserve your spot for this educational event.
+Lunch is included at this free seminar.
+Reservations are required.
 Call 208-938-3777 to RSVP.